davedawkins/Sutil/README.md

 ## Changelog (most recent first)

+- More "each" block examples.
+Covered a few more cases than are given in Svelte, due to differences in F# and JS.
+Still a w.i.p.
 - Browser DevTools plugin.
 Only *just* got the stores view working.
 <img src="images/devtools.png" width="400" alt="Screenshot of Sveltish DevTools plugin">